mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 In this section we'll cover the tools:

 - `@mlx/ga` - a module which is used to fetch structured information from Google Analytics.
+Keep in mind that the information coming from Google Analytics is not aware of our application paremetrized routes.
+This means that even if we have `/a/:id`, Google Analytics will consider `/a/1` and `/a/2` as separate routes.
+In order to aggragate the data you can either provide an array of the routes in your application manually, or let the following module extract them for you:
 - `@mlx/parser` - a module which extracts the routes of our application, finds the associated bundle entry points, and builds the routing bundle tree.
 - `@mlx/clusterize` - a module which performs a clusterization algorithm based on the data from Google Analytics and the bundle routing tree.
 - `@mlx/webpack` - a set of webpack plugins which use `@mlx/parser` and `@mlx/clusterize` in order to produce data-driven bundle layout for our application.